 - Rehabilitation treatments

-What Happens During a Cerebral Palsy Lawsuit
+What Happens During a Cerebral Palsy Lawsuit?

 Evaluating Your Claim

-It’s important to note that no two cerebral palsy claims are the same.
-It’s beneficial to have an experienced birth injury lawyer on your side who can evaluate your case.
 Some cases involve faulty equipment, while others involve medical staff or an individual’s reckless behavior.
-It’s important to have an attorney who knows how to handle it all and can assist you.
+Having an attorney who knows how to handle it all is crucial.

 Settlement Negotiations

-- Manipulating what may have happened during your child’s birth
+- Manipulating what may have happened during your child’s birth.

-- Denying the claim altogether
+- Denying the claim altogether.

 Going To Trial